OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb forward tcp:1234 tcp:1234
 ```

-You'll now use the prebuilt version of `gdb` included in the NDK toolchain (if you haven't already, follow the instructions above to install it).
+You'll now use the prebuilt version of `gdb` included in the NDK toolchain.

 ```shell
 $ $TOOLCHAIN/bin/gdb libnative-lib.so